astronomer/docs/astro/set-up-scim-provisioning.md

 Complete the manual setup if you configured your existing Astro app without using the Okta app catalogue.

 1. Create an Organization API token with Organization Owner permissions.
 See [Organization API tokens](organization-api-tokens.md).
 Copy the token to use later in this setup.
-2. In the Cloud UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Authentication**.
+2. In the Astro UI, click your Workspace name in the upper left corner, click **Organization Settings**, then click **Authentication**.
 3. In the **Advanced Settings** menu, click **Edit Settings**, then click the **SCIM integration** toggle to on.
 4. Copy the **SCIM Integration URL** that appears.
 5. In the Okta admin dashboard, add SCIM provisioning to your existing Astro app integration.
 Then, open your app in Okta and go to **Provisioning** > **Integration** to configure the following values:

     - **Supported provisioning actions**: Select **Push New Users**, **Push Profile Updates**, and **Push Groups**.
-    - **SCIM connector base URL**: Enter the SCIM integration URL you copied from the Cloud UI.
+    - **SCIM connector base URL**: Enter the SCIM integration URL you copied from the Astro UI.
     - **Unique identifier field for users**: `email`.
     - **Authentication Mode**: Choose **HTTP Header** and paste your Organization API token in the **Bearer** field.